7 Secrets of Root Cause Analysis

 They just couldn’t see that valves could be labeled.
 It was beyond their experience.

 That was the day I decided that we needed to do something different to help people see different corrective action alternatives.
-This revelation eventually lead to the development of the Corrective Action Helper® Module of the TapRooT® Software and the Corrective Action Helper® Guide that each participant gets in our 2-Day and 5-Day TapRooT® Courses.
+This revelation eventually led to the development of the Corrective Action Helper® Guide and the Corrective Action Helper® Module of the TapRooT® Software.

-The Corrective Action Helper® Module/ Guide provides suggestions that can help investigators discover that there are other ways to solve problems beyond those of their experience.
-It does not guarantee that they will get the right answer but it does prod them in the right direction.
+The Corrective Action Helper® Guide/ Module provides suggestions that can help investigators discover that there are other ways to solve problems beyond those of their experience.
+It does not guarantee that they will get the right answer, but it does prod them in the right direction.
 Also, the Corrective Action Helper® Guide can be used by management to review the investigation team’s findings to see if they explored all the alternatives.

-I’ve seen people cringe when performing a root cause analysis of a problem is suggested.
+I’ve seen people cringe when asked to perform a root cause analysis.
 They think this means a team of selected experts spending months locked up in a room.
-After all, didn’t the CSB take three years and spend almost $3 million investigating the BP Texas City explosion?
+After all, didn’t the CSB take over three years and spend over $3 million investigating the BP Texas City explosion?

 It’s true that some investigations may take too long and cost too much.
 But that doesn’t mean that every root cause analysis needs to take too long and cost too much.

-The hard part of responding appropriately is projecting the risk of the problem before the investigation starts.
-For example, sometimes an incident that seems quite simple can have complex causes that could, in different circumstances, cause a big accident.
+The hard part of responding appropriately is assessing the risk of future similar incidents before the investigation starts.
+For example, sometimes, an incident that seems quite simple can have complex causes that could, in different circumstances, cause a big accident.

 Now that you know the seven secrets, apply them in your investigations.
-The easiest way to do this is to apply TapRooT® as the standard incident investigation root cause analysis technology at your site.
-Start by attending one of our public TapRooT® Courses.
-Then get a site or corporate TapRooT® Software License and hold training at your sites.
-You’ll find the time (and lives) you save will be well worth the effort.
+The easiest way to do this is to apply TapRooT® Root Cause Analysis as the company’s standard incident investigation and root cause analysis technology.